emvaugh2/Linux-RedHat-Study-Notes/README.md

 **Today's Topics**
 * The Linux Kernel
+* Build Your Own Linux Kernel from Scratch

 `uname` gives us imoprtant information on our system.
 You can see the version of the Linux kernel here.
 The instructor then used a bunch of pre-configured commands to download the kernel source tree and required documentation.
 I didn't fully understand this so we'll have to revisit it.